pi-tau/pi-tau.github.io/content/posts/res-nets.md

 $g_1, g_2, g_3, \dots$.
 Exploring the possible combinations to find the best solution is clearly infeasible, but there are a few guiding principles that we can use.
-The paper[^RegNet] *"Designing network design spaces"* by Iliya Radosavovic et. al. explores what the relation between these parameters should be, so that models at any scale would perform well.
+The paper[^RegNet] *"Designing network design spaces"* by Iliya Radosavovic et al. explores what the relation between these parameters should be, so that models at any scale would perform well.
 This lead to the design of the RegNet and the following principles:
 1. Do not use any bottleneck.